 Authentication behavior

-When accounts are trusted, users can switch between them without needing to log in again, whether or not SSO is used.
+When accounts are trusted, users who have access to both accounts can switch between them without signing in again.
 This also applies when 2FA is enabled.

 For example, if your primary account doesn’t use 2FA but a secondary trusted account does, you won’t need to authenticate again with 2FA when switching.